anupjsebastian/dsc-modeling-your-data-houston-ds-111819/README.md

 ## Objectives
 You will be able to:

-* Identify the various steps involved  in building a model
-* Understand that modeling is an iterative process
 * Identify target variables and predictor variables
+* Identify the steps involved in building a machine learning model

 ## Fitting an Initial Model